 You can easily do this for your wedding.
-Ask your family and friends to save their wine bottles, pickle jars, jam jars, glass soda bottles, milk bottles and other glass items to help you stock up on glassware to decorate your big day.
+Ask your family and friends to save their wine bottles, pickle jars, jam jars, glass soda bottles, milk bottles, and other glass items to help you stock up on glassware to decorate your big day.
 Then give each of the items a quickie makeover with some paint or other crafty elements to perfectly coordinate them for your big day!
-Check out this DIY milk glass tutorial.

 03 of 10